 Your benefits as a member of our plan include coverage for many prescription drugs.
 Most of these are Medicare Part D drugs.
 There are a few drugs that Medicare Part D doesn't cover that Medi-Cal may cover.
 This section only applies to Medicare Part D drug appeals.
 We'll say "drug" in the rest of this section instead of saying "Medicare Part D drug" every time.
-For drugs covered only by Medi-Cal follow the process in Section E on page 187.
+For drugs covered only by Medi-Cal follow the process in Section J2, or you can visit the Medi-Cal Rx website (medi-calrx.dhcs.ca.gov/) for more information.
+You can also call the Medi-Cal Rx Customer Service Center at 1-800-977-2273.